weaviate/weaviate-io/developers/wcs/embeddings/index.md

 ### Parameters

-- `model`: The name of the model to use for embedding generation.
+- `model` (optional): The name of the model to use for embedding generation.
-- `dimensions`: The number of dimensions to use for the generated embeddings.
+- `dimensions` (optional): The number of dimensions to use for the generated embeddings.
 Only available for models that support Matryoshka Representation Learning.
-- `base_url`: The base URL for the Weaviate Embeddings service.
+- `base_url` (optional): The base URL for the Weaviate Embeddings service.
 (Not required in most cases.)

 ### Rate Limits